Bonnie McKee: 2006–2013: Songwriting and Epic records releases

-2014–present: Independent career, standalone singles and Bombastic
+2014–2020: Independent career, standalone singles and Bombastic

 On December 18, 2014, McKee released a song called "California Winter" on to her SoundCloud and iTunes.
 On April 12, 2015, in an interview with Ultimate Music, she announced she had departed from Epic Records.
-McKee stated that this was because she favors her being an independent artist because she felt controlled and like she had no creative freedom.
-She said that she is releasing her second extended play in June.
-She also stated her intentions for it to be a visual EP.
-One song titled "Wasted Youth" has been announced and has already had its music video filmed.
+McKee stated that this was because she felt controlled and like she had no creative freedom, so she preferred to be an independent artist.
+She said that she was releasing her second extended play in June that year and she intended for it to be a visual EP.
+She noted that one song, titled "Wasted Youth", had already had its music video filmed.
 At the Billboard Music Awards 2015, McKee revealed in an interview that Charlie Puth, with whom she had previously worked on her song "California Winter", had co-written her next single, which she also said would be released in the next week.
-This single is believed to be called "Bombastic" as teased on her Instagram page.
-The video for "Bombastic" released onto Bonnie's VEVO account on May 26, 2015.
-McKee is set to appear in Eden xo's music video for her single "The Weekend".
-McKee plays "Cinderella".
-The "Bombastic" EP was released on June 30, being her first album release since her 2004 debut Trouble.
+This single was "Bombastic" as teased on her Instagram page.
+The video for "Bombastic" was released onto Bonnie's VEVO account on May 26, 2015.
+McKee also appeared in Eden xo's music video for her single "The Weekend" as Cinderella.
+The Bombastic EP was released on June 30, being her first album release since her 2004 debut Trouble.

-On July 1, McKee announced on a live stream she was trying to get back the rights to the songs she had previously recorded with her former label Epic Records, so she could finally get to release them; she also confirmed physical copies of the "Bombastic" EP were being released in the coming months.
-For Christmas, McKee released a special called "California Winter Extravaganza" on her YouTube account on December 16, which features Ferras, Sarah Hudson, Lindsey Stirling, Todrick Hall, Karmin, Eden xo, Paper Pilots, and Bridget Marquardt.
+On July 1, 2015, McKee announced on a live stream that she was trying to get back the rights to the songs she had previously recorded with her former label Epic Records, so she could finally get to release them; she also confirmed physical copies of the Bombastic EP were being released in the coming months.
+For Christmas, McKee released a special called "California Winter Extravaganza" on her YouTube account on December 16, which featured Ferras, Sarah Hudson, Lindsey Stirling, Todrick Hall, Karmin, Eden xo, Paper Pilots, and Bridget Marquardt.